 Is wireless internet connectivity provided?

 NYU wireless service is available throughout all undergraduate residence halls.
-If you need assistance accessing the network click here for setup instructions or you can speak to an ITS Client Services representative at 212-998-3333.
+If you need assistance accessing the network click here for setup instructions or you can speak to an NYU IT Client Services representative at 212-998-3333.

 Can I bring furniture?